ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_sandbox_dot_net_cicd/win_sandbox_net.md

 You will learn how to configure and use Windows Sandbox as a self-hosted Arm64 runner to build this sample .NET WPF application.
 Runners are machines that execute the jobs in the GitHub Actions workflow.
 A self-hosted runner is a machine that you deploy and manage to execute jobs from GitHub Actions.

-Self-hosted runners offer more control and flexbility of hardware, software tools, and operating systems than GitHub-hosted runners provide.
+Self-hosted runners offer more control and flexibility of hardware, software tools, and operating systems than GitHub-hosted runners provide.

 ## Prepare GitHub repository